 .PHARMACY and NABP

-NABP, with the support of a global coalition of stakeholders, applied to the Internet Corporation for Assigned Names and Numbers (ICANN) in June 2012 to own and operate the new .pharmacy generic Top-Level Domain (gTLD).
-The application passed ICANN’s initial evaluation in May 2013 and, in February 2014, ICANN deemed NABP eligible to enter contract negotiations
+NABP, with the support of a global coalition of stakeholders, applied to the Internet Corporation for Assigned Names and Numbers (ICANN) in June 2012 to own and operate the new .pharmacy gTLD.
+The application passed ICANN’s initial evaluation in May 2013 and, in February 2014, ICANN deemed NABP eligible to enter contract negotiations.

 - Independent community pharmacies

 - Chain pharmacies and any retailers offering pharmacy services